SkyWatcher2019/DildoCore/README.md

-DildoCore - is PurPur with Matter patches (1024 bit seed)
+DildoCore - is Purpur with Matter patches (1024 bit seed)